 I feel at my best, as if there’s an ever-burning fire inside me, when I consume this amount of greens.

-In a special interview with Graham published in Fruit-Powered Digest—Issue 11 (August 2013), he notes the telltale signs someone’s greens intake is low are: “weight gain, energy loss, muscular weakness, craving for salty foods.”
+In a special interview with Graham published in Fruit-Powered Magazine—Issue 11 (August 2013), he notes the telltale signs someone’s greens intake is low are: “weight gain, energy loss, muscular weakness, craving for salty foods.”
 Klein, in an e-mail, said the signs he’s recognized are “feeling unbalanced and tired from fruit sugar, becoming too thin and unhealthy looking.”

 In Thailand, where I spent most of fall 2013, finding ample amounts of palatable lettuces and celery isn’t as easy as finding bananas and pineapple.
 I felt “off my game” in this country, and my greens consumption was down noticeably, to about one-half to two-thirds what I usually eat.
 Instances of elimination were almost halved, and my body felt heavier and, I, less energetic, less buoyant.
 I never enjoyed greens in Thailand as much as I do in the United States.